Azure/woc-benchmarking/apps/hpc/namd/README.md

 On prompt, enter your gitlab credentials to clone the NAMD repository from the gitlab.

+To adjust the optimizations, change the ARCH variable to the respective architecture on which simulations is going to run, e.g. znver3, znver2, znver1 for HBv3, HBv2 and HB respectively.
+The script is to be modified for Intel based architectures, since they mostly support avx512 instructions.

-To run a set of single VM test on a PBS cluster, modify the line '#PBS -J 1-64' and adjust it to the number of available VMs on the cluster, then submit the script
+To run a 4 VM test on a PBS cluster, modify the paths in "namd.pbs" scripts and submit the script

 ```
-qsub array_hpl_run_scr.pbs
+qsub namd.pbs
 ```

 ### Note:
-Currently tested only on HBv2, HBv3 and HBv4 VMs.
+Currently tested only on HBv2 and HBv3 VMs.

+### Input files
+To obtain a reasonable performance on H series VMs, adjust the number of iterations to a large number, e.g. 50000.
+See the input parameters in this [blog post](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/accelerating-namd-on-azure-hb-series-vms/ba-p/3775531).